Amicable agreements

 £120 per person, per hour

-After each joint session we will send you a written summary setting out the key issues discussed, the outcomes reached, and any outstanding proposals.
+After each joint session you’ll be sent a written summary setting out the key issues discussed, outcomes reached, and any outstanding proposals.
 This helps everyone understand what happens next.

 If you would prefer in-person meetings, please get in touch to discuss costs and availability.